-Instead, adopt a more methodical approach.
-Pop on a pot of coffee, order some pizza, and go to town on an in-depth plan outlining all the possible ways you can accomplish your results.
+When you're setting OKRs, you need to adopt a methodical approach and develop an in-depth plan outlining all the possible ways you can accomplish your results.

 Then, put together a more specific action plan, explaining how you’re going to hit each objective.
-Don’t forget, you’ll need to be uber-clear about how managerial teams will be able to assess whether or not the objective has been achieved - specificity is paramount.
+Don’t forget, you’ll need to be crystal clear about how managerial teams will be able to assess whether or not the objective has been achieved - specificity is paramount.

 Don’t walk up a blind alley; set clear, distinguished objectives so you have no doubts about A) what your goals are, and B) how you can get things done.

-That said, given some employees aren't able to see how their roles are directly contributing to the company’s success, it can be a slight pain in the ass.
+In some cases, employees may not be able to see how their roles are directly contributing to the company’s success, and this is where cascade objectives come into their own.

-This is where cascade objectives come into their own; cascading objectives between varying levels of the org gives employees a clearer sense of how they're contributing to the overall picture.
+Cascading objectives between varying levels of the org give employees a clearer sense of how they're contributing to the overall picture.

 Set realistic stretch goals